Part One: Understanding the ‘Me’ in #MeToo

 You may feel less alone, and find some courage by watching this video of my interview on ABC News – simply click on the image below:

-There is also additional help available by downloading Session Ten or Session Eleven from my upcoming book, Becoming Whole: A Healing Companion to Ease Emotional Pain and Find Self Love.
+There is also additional help available in Session Ten or Session Eleven of my book, Becoming Whole: A Healing Companion to Ease Emotional Pain and Find Self Love.
 Learn more at https://drbrucekehr.com/about-becoming-whole/.

 Meanwhile, watch for an upcoming announcement about my weekly Go Live on Facebook video sessions, where I will answer challenging questions from the audience in real-time.